lggomez/vscode-go/CONTRIBUTING.md

 To get started with the code, please see [Building, Debugging and Sideloading the extension in Visual Studio Code](https://github.com/Microsoft/vscode-go/wiki/Building,-Debugging-and-Sideloading-the-extension-in-Visual-Studio-Code) in the wiki.

+### Contributor License Agreement

+You must sign a Contribution License Agreement (CLA) before your PR will be merged.
+This a one-time requirement for Microsoft projects in GitHub.
+You can read more about the Microsoft Contribution License Agreement (CLA) at https://cla.microsoft.com.

+However, you don't have to do this up-front.
+You can simply clone, fork, and submit your pull-request as usual.

+When your pull-request is created, a bot will evaluate whether you have signed the CLA.
+If required, the bot will comment on the pull request, including a link to accept the agreement.

+Signing the CLA might sound scary but it's actually very simple and can be done in less than a minute :)

 ## Asking Questions

 Have a question?
 First, ask away on [Gitter](https://gitter.im/Microsoft/vscode-go) or on the `vscode` channel in the [Gophers Slack](https://invite.slack.golangbridge.org/).

 The active community will be eager to assist you.
-If you dont get answers there, then feel free to ask your question by opening an issue here.
+If you don't get answers there, then feel free to ask your question by opening an issue here.
 Your well-worded question will serve as a resource to others searching for help.

 ## Reporting Issues